Cain’s Aftermath: Cain’s Greatest Sin

 Seven is the holiest number in Judaism, for it represents perfection, the completed cycle, and points to a final judgment.
 Josephus writes nothing more concerning Lamech.
 But we now begin to see a world of war, dictators and kingdoms rising and falling, taxes, strife, theft, and the general pillaging that continues to this day.

-If you have found this series helpful, please comment.
+If you have found the Cain series helpful, please comment.

 God Bless!